 Feet and Iambs

 When you read a verse of poetry, it will have different types of beat, explains Voss.
-The word foot is used to denote the sequence of the meter — remember meter means the poem's rhythm.
-The important factor is how the syllables in a foot are accented when read.
-An iamb is a foot of two syllables where the first is unaccented and the second is accented.
+The iambic foot is used to denote the sequence of the meter — remember meter means the poem's rhythm.
+The important factor is how the syllables in a foot are stressed when read.
+An iamb is a foot of unstressed and stressed syllables.
+The first is unstressed and the second is stressed.
 That might sound complicated, but it mirrors English speaking in important ways.

 "It's just the way the accent is emphasized — where you are going to put the stress," says Voss.
 Some words with an iambic pattern provided by Literary Devices include "portray" and "describe."
-With these words, the accent — or the syllable that is stressed — is clearly on the second syllable.
+With these words, the accent — or the stressed syllable — is clearly on the second syllable.
 Say them out loud and you'll hear it: pȯr-trā; di-skrīb.

 There are several types of meters in addition to iambs, including trochees, spondees, anapests and dactyls.
-Each type has a specific combination of accented and unaccented syllables.
+Each type has a specific combination of stressed and unstressed syllables.

 The Pentameter Part

-Once you understand that an iambic foot is a two-syllable sequence with a meter that is unaccented/accented, the most difficult part is over.
+Once you understand that an iambic foot is a two-syllable sequence with a meter that has unstressed and stressed syllables, the most difficult part is over.
 The prefix "penta" is Greek for "five," so when it's combined with "meter" to form "pentameter," it simply means five meters.
-In this case, the meters signify the number of feet, which means that iambic pentameter has five, two-syllable sequences that follow an unaccented/accented pattern, for 10 total syllables in the line.
+In this case, the meters signify the number of feet, which means that iambic pentameter refers tp five, two-syllable sequences that follow an unstressed and stressed pattern, for 10 total syllables in the line.